-The Foundations Phase curriculum is composed of three terms over a 15-month period consisting of seven integrated blocks, two longitudinal programs, a scholarly/research project and Research Methods course.
+The Foundations Phase curriculum is composed of three terms over an 18-month period consisting of nine integrated blocks, two longitudinal programs, and a scholarly/research project.
 All blocks are designed to integrate basic, clinical, and social sciences.
-Content in cross-cutting scientific areas, such as pathology/histology, human form and function, and pharmacology are weaved throughout.
+Content in cross-cutting scientific areas, such as pathology/histology, anatomy and embryology, and pharmacology are weaved throughout.
 Blocks and courses are taught by faculty from the basic sciences and clinical disciplines.